top of page

 The Assumption Mark

-The rules of English grammar provide us with question marks, exclamation marks, and quotation marks, but no assumption mark.
+English grammar rules provide us with question marks, exclamation marks, and quotation marks but no assumption marks.

 Why not an assumption mark?
 Is it because it’s good to question, to be excited, and to speak, but it’s bad to assume?
 What does it mean to assume?